gummadic/Microservices-Docker/README.md

 In this project, docker-compose is configured to compose, build and link necessary pre-build images such as tutum/HAProxy, tutum/nginx, mongodb and flask based auth and data microservices to automate the solution with minimal deployment tasks.
 Further, purpose of each image and service is explained below.

-* HAProxy : To perform the load balancing on the micro-services.
+* HAProxy : To perform load balancing on the micro-services.
 * Nginx   : It acts as a reverse-proxy for both auth and data services
 * Auth service : This microservice will create a user and assigns a token for authentication purpose.
 * Data service : This microservice will fetch data from MongoDB for only authenticated requests.